honeybijan/bijan-personal-website/content/project/mixtures/index.md

 The **$k$-MixBND** problem is fundamental to causal inference, where $U$ models an unobserved confounding effect of multiple populations, obscuring the causal relationships in the observable DAG $\mathcal{G}$.
 By solving the mixture problem and recovering the joint probability distribution on $\mathbf{V}, U$, graphically unidentifiable causal relationships become identifiable.
 We have developed the first algorithm to learn mixtures of non-empty DAGs.
 The algorithm involves a two-step reduction from $k$-MixIID $\rightarrow$ $k$-MixProd $\rightarrow$ $k$-MixBND.

 We have contributed to complexity improvements on all three steps of this reduction.
+We have also contributed the first known algorithm for identifying causal structure in the mixture setting, which we refer to as "latent class confounding."